Legal Separation In Nevada

 The process is essentially the same as for a divorce; however, once the parties receive a Decree of Separate Maintenance they are still married.

-The case usually begins with one spouse filing a Complaint for Legal Separation.
+The case usually begins with one spouse filing a Complaint for Legal Separation in Nevada.
 The Complaint must be personally served on the other spouse who will then file an answer.
 If the spouses agree on the terms of the Legal Separation a Decree of Separate Maintenance will need to be submitted to a judge to review.
 If the judge approves the Separate Maintenance Decree, the decree is filed and the legal separation is official.